Fethard, County Tipperary

 Fethard is located 16 km east of Cashel on the Clashawley River where the R692, R689 and R706 regional roads intersect.
-It is a civil parish in the barony of Middle Third and in the ecclesiastical parish of "Fethard and Killusty" in the Roman Catholic Archdiocese of Cashel and Emly.
+It is a civil parish in the barony of Middle Third and in the ecclesiastical parishes of "Fethard and Killusty" of the Roman Catholic Archdiocese of Cashel and Emly, and the "Clonmel Union of Parishes" of the Anglican Diocese of Cashel and Ossory.
 As of 2022, the town's population was 1,738.